jgdigitaljedi/portAndBlog/README.md

 - the blog sections are eventually going to need pagination, archives, or something because a million posts on the page isn't acceptable
 - micro data seo stuff
 - konami code easter egg trigger works, now think of something fun for it to do
-- make remaining views (My VG library view and what else, if anything?)
+- make remaining views (My VG library view, gallery of my game collection, and what else if anything?)